 Ong Bon Pagoda

 Finally we arrive at what is popularly known as the Ong Bon Pagoda (Chùa Ông Bổn), an outlier from the others for several reasons.
 This is the oldest temple on the list, dating back to 1730, and also the only one built to serve two migrant communities—from Quanzhou and Zhangzhou.
-This explains the formal name of the underlying guildhall, 二府會館 (Vietnamese: Miếu Nhị Phủ8), which translates to “Two Prefecture Guildhall”.
-Enshrined here is Tu Di Gong, the god of land, known to Vietnamese as Ong Bon.
-English language sources refer to Ong Bon as the god of “wealth and happiness” but in Taiwan we usually think of the god of land as a protective deity, warding off evil and ensuring the health and welfare of the local populace with the assistance of Hu Ye, his divine tiger steed.
+This explains the formal name of the underlying guildhall, Miếu Nhị Phủ8 (二府會館), which translates to “Two Prefecture Guildhall”.
+Enshrined here is Tudigong, the God of Land, known to Vietnamese as Ong Bon.
+English language sources refer to Ong Bon as the god of “wealth and happiness”, but in Taiwan we usually think of the God of Land as a protective deity, warding off evil and ensuring the health and welfare of the local populace with the assistance of Huye, his divine tiger steed.

 Hopefully this has been an informative introduction to Chinese temple culture in Cholon, Ho Chi Minh City’s historic Chinatown.
 This post is by no means comprehensive, but it comes close to covering all the traditional Chinese temples and guildhalls around Cholon9.
 That being said, I’m still learning about Chinese folk religion so I may have made some mistakes in the text—please feel free to let me know in the comments or by sending an email.